!— End Google Tag Manager --><!— End Google Tag Manager (noscript) -->

-Water & Polygonum Multiflorum Extract & Andrographis Paniculata Extract & Camellia Sinensis Leaf Extract & Pentylene Glycol & Propanediol & Phenethyl Alcohol
+Water & Polygonum Multiflorum (Knotweed) Extract & Andrographis Paniculata (Kirayat) Extract & Camellia Sinensis (Tea) Leaf Extract

-Majestic Mane BCR is an efficacious, natural scalp and hair “Protection Factor” against the Exposome (the totality of human environmental exposure).
-It is a nutritive botanical complex that will help to balance and support a healthy scalp from a lifetime of exposure to external stressors.
+Majestic Mane BCR is a nutritive botanical complex that helps to protect, balance and support a healthy scalp and hair against the exposome (the totality of internal and external exposures impacting one’s health).
 Just like the skin on our faces, the hair on our head and the skin on our scalp fight a daily battle against exogenous environmental threats and endogenous deficiencies and stressors.
 These challenges can manifest as thinning and greying hair, and dry, itchy, irritated scalp.

 Purple Tea is a new variety of Camellia Sinensis with red-purple colored leaves due to the high level of anthocyanins, a type of flavonoid recognized for free-radical scavenging and antioxidant capacities.
-Purple Tea Trees grow only on highland of 1500-2500 meters above sea level, with high exposure to UV light in the growing environment.
-Purple tea leaves are processed and prepared the same way as green tea leaves, and, while both plants contain the same five principal compounds, purple tea contains significantly higher levels of the potent polyphenols (GHG, EGCG, ECG) than green, black, or oolong teas.
-This also means that purple tea has higher antioxidant activity than green and black teas.
-This powerful antioxidant tea appears to exert hair and scalp sun damage protection by quenching free radicals and reducing inflammation rather than by blocking UV rays.
+Purple tea contains significantly higher levels of the potent polyphenols (GHG, EGCG, ECG) than green, black, or oolong teas due to the high elevations at which it grows and high exposure to UV light.
+As such, it has higher antioxidant activity than green and black teas.
+This powerful antioxidant tea appears to exert hair and scalp sun damage protection by quenching free radicals and reducing inflammation.

 In vitro testing shows purple tea has almost 50% more free radical scavenging ability over green tea